Our People - Matthew Livesey

 For King & Country, round the Flag

 No, the trumpet calls & off they go

 To help their brothers,

 Postcard home from Matthew Livesey, 1915

 In August 1920 his younger sister Lizzie and father John set out to France to try and locate his grave.
 The War Office were unable to provide information of its location, but this did not deter them.
-Taking a bunch of flowers and a plastic wreath Lizzie and her father traveled, mostly on foot, from one cemetery to another, desperately searching for Matthew.
+Taking a bunch of flowers and a plastic wreath Lizzie and her father travelled, mostly on foot, from one cemetery to another, desperately searching for Matthew.
 The journey was in vain and they returned home heartbroken.
-Lizzie left her bouquet of flowers on an unknown soldier's grave, but she was unable to part with the plastic wreath and took it back home to Lancashire.
+Lizzie left her bouquet of flowers on an unknown soldier's grave, but was unable to part with the plastic wreath and took it back home to Lancashire.
 Lizzie carefully noted the places they had visited, the people she met, the sights they saw and her feelings about Matthew's death in a journal.

 In March 1921 Matthew's remains were located.
 He had been buried where he had fallen.
 His body was exhumed and buried at Blighty Valley Cemetery, three miles from the town of Albert.
 In June 1921 Lizzie returned to France with her father and little sister Hilda, to lay her plastic wreath on her brother's grave.

 Lizzie died in June 1976, aged 85.
 She was buried on 1st July, the sixtieth anniversary of her brother’s death.

 Matthew was awarded the 1914-15 Star, British War Medal and Victory Medal.
 His name also appears on the Brownedge St. Mary's R.C.
 War Memorial in Bamber Bridge and also a memorial on a family plot within the nearby churchyard.